OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: 0.0

-  When a secondary ray is fired, anything within this distance of the intersection point will be ignored.
+  <p>When a secondary ray is fired, anything within this distance of the intersection point will be ignored.
 Instead, it is considered part of the current intersection's geometry.
-If zero, an automatically calculated epsilon will be used.
+If zero, an automatically calculated epsilon will be used.<\p>

   <h3>references</h3>